climatepolicyradar/website/src/routes/jobs/product-designer.md

 * Help create a best-in-class product & brand
 * Occasionally deliver other ad hoc design tasks when required (eg. designing a flyer for us to use at UN climate conferences)

+## Who you are

+We’re looking for someone who:

+* Wants to join a startup, take responsibility for the fate of the company, and move fast.
+* Is comfortable with wearing many hats and juggling competing priorities
+* Has created excellent products that users love, particularly products that tame complexity with the right balance of simplicity and power
+* Is user-obsessed and excited to spend time with users
+* Is skilled in designing for the web.
+Hands-on engineering experience is great but not necessary
+* Detail oriented, a strong eye for visual polish
+* Experience with either data dense products or creating compelling visualisations based on product data
+* At least one of:
+* * Is excited to go deep on climate law and policy and become an expert in that space.
+Prior experience in this space is not necessary.
+OR
+  * Is fascinated by innovative and AI technologies, and excited by the challenge of integrating them into the user experience
+* A passion for contributing to the global climate response
+* The ability to thrive in a dynamic and growth-focused environment

+**Strong alignment with our [values](https://climatepolicyradar.org/about#values) - we care about them deeply**

 ## What we offer

 * Salary ranging from £75,000 - £85,000 DOE depending on experience